RonaldDijkstra/folkingebrew/source/store/products/folkingebrew-harmony-tumbler-glass.html.markdown

 #     stock: true
 ---

-The outlined Folkingebrew hop logo on the front provides a nice contrast to the hazy beer in the glass.
-On the back you’ll find our word mark.
+The outlined Folkingebrew hop logo printed on the front provides a nice contrast to the beer in the glass.
+On the back the Folkingebrew wordmark.